China gains hoist Asian stocks to two-year peak

 “The economic fallout of COVID-19 has accelerated the relative decline of the U.S. as the world’s economic engine,” said ANZ chief economist Richard Yetsenga.
 “It is also increasing the centrality of Asia - and particularly, of China.”

-Chinese blue chips have gained nearly 17% this year, compared with an almost 8% gain by the S&P 500.
-Foreigners’ buying of Chinese government bonds hit its fastest pace in more than two years last month.
+Chinese blue chips have gained 17% this year, compared with an almost 8% gain by the S&P 500 .SPX.
+Foreigners' buying of Chinese government bonds hit its fastest pace in more than two years last month.

 YUAN WOBBLES